nextauthjs/next-auth/docs/versioned_docs/version-v3/configuration/pages.md

 - **OAuthAccountNotLinked**: If the email on the account is already linked, but not with this OAuth account
 - **EmailSignin**: Sending the e-mail with the verification token failed
 - **CredentialsSignin**: The `authorize` callback returned `null` in the [Credentials provider](/providers/credentials).
 We don't recommend providing information about which part of the credentials were wrong, as it might be abused by malicious hackers.
+- **Configuration**: The provider was configured wrongly, check the debug log to see detailed information from the provider.
+- **UnavailableService**: The provider is currently not reachable or has internal server problems.
 - **Default**: Catch all, will apply, if none of the above matched

 Example: `/auth/error?error=Default`